The following Employment Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

-There are a number of different ways in which a worker can provide his services to his clients.
-The most common arrangement is an employment, which means that the employer has to operate PAYE on the amounts paid to the employee and has to pay secondary National Insurance contributions (NICs), as well as complying with numerous employment law requirements.
-The employee receives his earnings net of tax and NIC.
+There are a number of different ways in which a worker can provide services to their clients.
+The most common arrangement is an employment, which means that the employer has to operate PAYE on the amounts paid to the employee and has to pay NIC, as well as complying with numerous employment law requirements.
+The employee receives earnings net of tax and NIC.

 A significant minority work as self-employed individuals, either on their own or in partnership, supplying their services to clients and taking care of their own tax payments and reporting.